swri-robotics/bag-database/README.md

 ##### DOCKER_HOST

 The URL to use to connect to a Docker service.
+This can be empty if you do not intend to run scripts on bag files.

 ##### GOOGLE_API_KEY

 A Google API key that has permission to use the Google Maps GeoCoding API; this is necessary in order to resolve place names for GPS coordinates.

+##### TMP_SCRIPT_PATH

+Path to write temporary script files.
+This can be empty if you do not intend to run scripts.
+It must be writable by the bag database, and the Docker service that runs the scripts must have it mounted as a volume at the same location.

 ##### METADATA_TOPICS